sbadillo/neural-networks-dogbreed/README.md

 We start by defining whether our image contains a dog or not.
 Dog's detection is done by implementing the pre-trained Resnet50 model.
 This model has been trained on [ImageNet](http://www.image-net.org/), a very large, very popular dataset used for image classification and other vision tasks.

-If a dog is not detected, the algoritm attemps to find a human face.
+If a dog is not detected, the algorithm attempts to find a human face.
 This is done by using dlib's mmod cnn model, a fairly accurate model for front-facing images.
 (Alternatively, the hog-svm model is used for faster results.)

 #### **Dog's breed prediction**
 The implementation builds upon the [Xception model](https://arxiv.org/abs/1610.02357) (CVPR 2017).
 By using Xception as a base model, we can leverage it's pre-trained features on our particular problem.